rafikalid/lru-ttl-cache/README.md

 ## Why to use:
 - Fast in memory cache
-- Use both TTL (Time To Live), LRU (Least Recently Used) and maxBytes
+- Use both TTL (Time To Live) and LRU (Least Recently Used)
 - Could set an optional memory-size for each element and set a maximum size (bytes) for the whole cache
-- Do not use a bunch of "setTimeout" with decrease performance and none a permanent "setInterval"
+- Do not use a "setTimeout" for each element witch decrease the performance
+- Do not use "setInterval"
 - Uses a “Map” instead of traditional “Object”.
 This increase performance regardless inserts and removes
 - Could use any JavaScript type as a key (String, Numbers, BigInt, Objects, …)
+- Optimized for V8 engine (used by nodeJS and other backend frameworks)

 ## Usage
 ```javascript